nvsajeeva/es-tool/README.md

 # Usage

+1. `mvn install` <br>
+2. use the compiled project located in `release` dir
-config the config property, then excute `sh run.sh`
+3. open the dir, config the config properties file, then excute `sh run.sh`